webonyx/graphql-php/docs/schema-definition.md

-This approach has its drawbacks; while using a callable for the **fields** property does provide some protection, once the fields property is accessed each individual field under its governance is still evaluated whether it's needed for the current query or not, this can result in many superfluous field and argument instantiations.
+This approach has its drawbacks; while using a callable for the **fields** property does provide some protection, once the fields property is accessed each individual field under its governance is still evaluated whether it's needed for the current query or not, and this can result in many superfluous field and argument instantiations.
-For a more robust solution, you can skip the type loader altogether and instead craft a type registry populated with static helpers that return callables for each individual type:
+For a more robust solution, you can craft a type registry populated with static helpers that return callables for each individual type:

 ```php
 // MyAType.php